Angus-Q/Personal-Altium-Component-Library/README.md

 ## TODO:

+- Create generic parts with common sizes instead of adding supplier links to parts.
+This makes parts more 'symbolic' and 'generalised'
-- Add supplier links to the parts
+- Add supplier links to parts that only need them, like IC's.